hyperledger-solang/solang/docs/language.rst

 Any contract, interface, library, event definition, struct definition, function, or contract variable may have tags associated with them.
-These are used for generating documentation for the contracts, when solang is run with the ``--doc`` command line option.
+These are used for generating documentation for the contracts, when Solang is run with the ``--doc`` command line option.
 This option generates some html which lists all the types, contracts, functions, and state variables along with their tags.

 The tags use a special comment format.
 They can either be specified in block comments or single